-On Tuesday 8 March 2022, the Food Transition Coalition’s petition ‘Plant-based the New Normal’ was delivered to the House of Representatives.
-Part of the petition is a ten-point plan with ten recommendations to accelerate the transition to a healthy, sustainable and more plant-based diet and to embed it in policy.
-The goal is to change the current 40/60 ratio of plants to animals to 60/40 by 2030.
-The plan was received by Laura Bromet (GroenLinks) on behalf of the House of Representatives Committee on Agriculture, Nature and Food Quality.
+On Tuesday, March 8, 2022, the Food Transition Coalition delivered its petition titled ‘Plant-Based: The New Normal’ to the House of Representatives.
+The petition encompasses a ten-point plan comprising ten recommendations designed to accelerate the transition toward a healthier, more sustainable, and more plant-based diet, and to integrate this approach into policy.
+The goal is to change the current 40/60 plant-to-animal ratio into 60/40 by the year 2030.
+Laura Bromet (GroenLinks) received the plan on behalf of the House of Representatives Committee on Agriculture, Nature, and Food Quality.

-The petition is co-sponsored by National Week Without Meat & Dairy, and was created in collaboration with the Protein Transition Working Group and with input from participants at the Plant the Future dinner organised on 14 October 2021.
+The petition was co-sponsored by the National Week Without Meat & Dairy and was created in collaboration with the Core Team Protein Transition, and with input from participants at the Plant the Future dinner held on October 14, 2021.

-On 29 March, Minister Staghouwer released a letter on food policy evaluation and food policy.
-In it, we recognise many points of the ten-point plan.
-Not least, the recommendation to come up with a vision has been adopted.
-The minister sets the goal of achieving a 50/50 plant-based/animal protein ratio in 2030.
-We can tick point 1 of the ten-point plan!
-Now it is important to discuss how this can be made concrete in government policy and business action.
-This is why Transition Coalition Food works on a action agenda for the protein transition Important stakeholders who are contributing to the protein transition should be co-creators of this agenda.
-On the agenda are concrete objectives and measures to accelerate the transition towards Plant-Based the New Normal.
-Do you want to know more about the action agenda?
-Read furtherhere.
+On March 29th 2022, Minister Staghouwer released a letter on food policy evaluation.
+Within this letter, we recognized many points of our ten-point plan.
+Notably, the suggestion to formulate a vision has been adopted.
+The minister has set the target of achieving a 50/50 ratio between plant-based and animal-based proteins by 2030.
+We have successfully fulfilled one point of the ten-point plan!
+Now, it is important to discuss how this can be translated into tangible government policies and business actions.
+This is why the Food Transition Coalition is developing an action agenda for the protein transition.
+This agenda is a collaborative effort involving key stakeholders who contribute to the protein transition.
+The agenda encompasses concrete objectives and measures designed to accelerate the transition towards Plant-Based as the New Normal.
+Would you like to learn more about this action agenda?
+Continue reading here.

-Download here the ten-point plan and read about the petition in the press release.
+For more details, you can download the ten-point plan and read about the petition in the provided press release.

 Support initiatives that contribute to the protein transition: such as the development of benchmarks, specific tools, programmes and public campaigns.
 Benchmarking can also provide insight into how the private sector contributes to reaching the nationally established goals.